-A medical diagnosis of autism will not in itself entitle a student to receive special education and related services.
-To meet the IDEA's definition of autism, the student's disability must meet the criteria set out in state and federal law, and have an adverse effect on the student's educational performance.
+A medical diagnosis of autism will not in itself entitle a student to receive special education and related services, and the District cannot require the student to meet the requirements for a medical/psychological diagnosis of autism.
+Further, the absence of other characteristics often associated with autism does not exclude the student from eligibility as a student with autism.
+Instead, to meet the IDEA's definition of autism, the student's disability must meet the criteria set out in state and federal law, and have an adverse effect on the student's educational performance.
 If the student does not meet the eligibility criteria for AU, or any other eligibility criteria under the IDEA, or does not need special education or related services due to his/her disability, Campus Personnel should refer the student to the Campus or District Personnel responsible for compliance with Section 504 to determine whether the student is eligible for accommodations or services as a student with a disability under Section 504.